African-American history starts in the 16th century

 were chained tightly to plank beds.

-individuals may now consider to be
+some individuals might now consider to be offensive.